MohamedR4dy/Penguin-in-Antarctica-EDA/README.md

 3. **Chinstrap Penguins**: Easily recognizable by the narrow black band under their heads, Chinstrap penguins are a vital part of the Antarctic ecosystem.
 We'll investigate their population trends, interactions with other species, and other intriguing aspects.
 ![](https://raw.githubusercontent.com/allisonhorst/palmerpenguins/master/man/figures/lter_penguins.png)

-## Repository Structure

-This repository is organized to provide a smooth and structured workflow for our EDA.
-Here's an overview of the key directories and files:

-- **data**: This directory contains the dataset(s) we will be using for our analysis.
-Make sure to include any relevant data files here.

-- **notebooks**: You'll find Jupyter notebooks in this directory.
-These notebooks will contain the code for data cleaning, visualization, statistical analysis, and any machine learning exploration we undertake.

-- **images**: Store any images or visual resources that will be used in this README, the notebooks, or any reports.

-- **reports**: If we generate detailed analysis reports or summaries, they will be stored in this directory.

 ## Key Insights from Initial Analysis